 08 May Microfluidic platform for screening cardiac disease biomarkers

 Rapid and in-time monitoring of disease-specific biomarkers holds a significant value in disease prevention and early treatment.
 It also is important to monitor these biomarkers post-treatment to make sure of the efficiency of the treatment.
-A multi-disciplinary team of researchers has recently reported a microfluidic platform for multiplex biomarker screening.
+A multi-disciplinary team of researchers has recently reported a microfluidic device for multiplex biomarker screening.
 This platform is called PRADA (portable reusable accurate diagnostics with nanostar antennas) and the result of this study is published in bioengineering and translational medicine journal.

 Currently, the gold-standard methods for detection and measurement of the biomarkers in clinical samples are enzyme-linked immunosorbent assays (ELISA) and mass spectrometry.
 However, these methods are associated with limitations such as low-throughput, high cost, and complex operations.
 Therefore, accurate diagnostic platforms with low cost and simple operations can significantly simplify the disease-specific biomarker screening process and make these tests more accessible.